proplot-dev/proplot/docs/why.rst

 tools instead.

 This approach is fine for quick plots, but not ideal.
-It requires learning a slightly different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
+It requires learning a different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
-These tools also introduce features that you *wish* you could access directly in matplotlib, without having to use special data containers and an entirely separate API.
+These tools also introduce features that would be useful additions to matplotlib in their *own* right, without requiring special data containers and an entirely separate API.

 .. raw:: html